eskezje/useplatformtick-research/Research.md

 ### 6.2 Timer Type Identification Method

-But how do we know what timer type/ID we are currently using?
+How do we determine what timer type/ID we are currently using?
-We can look at
+We can examine this code:
 ```c
 && (!a1 || a1 == *((_DWORD *)v11 + 57))
 ```
-`v11` is the timer pointer and `*((_DWORD *)v11 + 57)`  means DWORD at offset `57*4`= `0xE4` bytes, which gives us the offset for timers we can look at, to see what type they have.
+`v11` is the timer pointer and `*((_DWORD *)v11 + 57)` means DWORD at offset `57*4 = 0xE4` bytes, which gives us the offset for timers we can examine to see their type.

 ## 7. System Timer Enumeration

 ### 7.1 Registered Timer Overview

-Here we get some more information on the timers for our system:
+Here we get more information about the timers for our system:
 ```
 lkd> dd HalpRegisteredTimerCount l1
 fffff803`eadc259c  00000008